ali2yman/Text-Clustering-Project/README.md

 - **Name**: Full name of the individual.
 - **Text**: Extracted content from their Wikipedia biography, which provides contextual information about their profession, achievements, and background.

-### 2. 20 Newsgroups Dataset

-**Description**:
-This dataset contains approximately 20,000 newsgroup documents, partitioned across 20 different newsgroups.
-The content covers a wide range of topics, from politics and religion to sports and technology.

-**Source**:
-The dataset is widely used for experiments in text applications of machine learning techniques, such as text classification and clustering.

-**Features**:
-- **Content**: The main body of the newsgroup post.
-- **Headers**: Metadata such as subject line, author, and date.

 ## Methodology